Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 \FigureRUC

-We now turn to analyze the behavior of peaked-size teleportation at intermediate times, i.e.~before the scrambling time.
-In this regime, multiple qubits can be teleported given a certain condition on the growth of time-evolved operators, namely when the overlap of their size distributions is sufficiently small.
+We now turn to analyzing the behavior of peaked-size teleportation at intermediate times, i.e.~before the scrambling time.
+In this regime, multiple qubits can be teleported given a certain condition on the growth of time-evolved operators, namely when the overlap of the operators' support is sufficiently small.

 We explicitly demonstrate that this condition is satisfied, and multi-qubit teleporation is possible, in a wide variety of physical systems at infinite temperature.
 These include random unitary circuits (RUCs) in $\ge$1D, for which peaked sizes naturally occur due to local thermalization within each operator's light cone, and time-evolved operators are non-overlapping due to spatial locality.
 More surprisingly, we show that multi-qubit peaked-size teleportation can also be achieved in `fast scrambling', all-to-all coupled systems, including 0D random unitary circuits and the SYK model (at infinite temperature)~\cite{hayden2007black,sekino2008fast}.
 In this case, operators are \emph{not} spatially separated at any nonzero time; nonetheless, the overlap of their size distributions remains \emph{probabilistically} small at sufficiently early times.
+Furthermore, we demonstrate that while size distributions of local operators are generically \emph{not} tightly peaked in all-to-all systems, peaked size distributions can be engineered in the TW protocol by \emph{encoding} one's initial state into large $p$-body operators.

-Finally, we consider the channel capacity---i.e.~the maximum number of qubits that can be teleported---of peaked-size teleportation in all-to-all coupled systems.
+Finally, we consider the channel capacity---i.e.~the maximum number of qubits that can be teleported (allowing both $g$ and $t$ to vary)---of peaked-size teleportation in all-to-all coupled systems.
 This is an essential question for comparing the capabilities of peaked-size teleportation with those of gravitational teleportation in traversable wormholes~\cite{maldacena2017diving}.
 Remarkably, we provide analytic and numerical evidence that the channel capacity of peaked-size teleportation in 0D RUCs, a quite simple microscopic system, is asymptotically equivalent to that of the gravitational mechanism!
+Namely, the number of qubits $n$ that can be teleported scales with the number of couplings in the protocol, $n \sim K$.